Columnaris: Diagnosis

-Ulcerations develop within 24 to 48 hours.
-Fatality occurs between 48 and 72 hours if no treatment is pursued; however, at higher temperatures death may occur within hours.
-Other symptoms may accompany the disease, including lethargy, color loss, redness around the infection site, loss of appetite and twitching or rubbing the body against objects.
+Prevention

+A live attenuated vaccine against columnaris disease exists for catfish.

 Treatment

-As Flavobacterium columnare is Gram-negative, fish can be treated with a combination of the antibiotics nitrofurazone and kanamycin administered together synergistically.
+Tetracyclines and quinolines are used in treatment for columnaris disease.
 A medicated fish bath (ideally using aquarium merbromin, alternately methylene blue, or potassium permanganate and salt), is generally a first step, as well lowering the aquarium temperature to 75 °F (24 °C) is a must, since columnaris is much more virulent at higher temperatures, especially 85–90 °F.

 Medicated food containing oxytetracycline is also an effective treatment for internal infections, but resistance is emerging.
 Potassium permanganate, copper sulfate, and hydrogen peroxide can also be applied externally to adult fish and fry, but can be toxic at high concentrations.
 Vaccines can also be given in the face of an outbreak or to prevent disease occurrence.